Why Is My Cat Meowing So Much? Causes and Solutions

 5. Attention-Seeking Behavior

 If meowing reliably earns food, play, or cuddles, the behavior strengthens.
-Shift the pattern:
+Shift the pattern with structure:

 • Ignore non-urgent meows; reward quiet moments with attention or treats.